TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_5.md

 ### Things to be done by all:

-Work on PowerPoint
-Conceptual design brainstorming
+Start work on conceptual design

 ### Important Notes

 ### Next Meeting:
-As it stands: ddmon2025 XXXX to XXXX
+As it stands: 03MAR2025 1430 to 1600